sooftware/kospeech/README.md

 - *Jasper*

 Jasper (Just Another SPEech Recognizer) is a end-to-end convolutional neural acoustic model.
 Jasper showed powerful performance with only CNN → BatchNorm → ReLU → Dropout block and residential connection.

+- *Conformer*

+Conformer combine convolution neural networks and transformers to model both local and global dependencies of an audio sequence in a parameter-efficient way.
+Conformer significantly outperforms the previous Transformer and CNN based models achieving state-of-the-art accuracies.

 ## Installation
 This project recommends Python 3.7 or higher.